Carole Baskin Founder of Big Cat Rescue

 CEO AND BOARD OF DIRECTORS

 Carole Baskin is the founder and CEO of Big Cat Rescue.
-She runs a real estate business and manages 100+ volunteers and interns from around the world and 14 staff.
+She runs a real estate business and manages 100+ volunteers and interns from around the world and 20 staff and contractors.
 She has run this Tampa based non profit since 1992 and has garnered international attention to the plight of captive big cats on CNN, Animal Planet, Discovery, U.S. News & World Report, People Magazine, The Today Show, Sports Illustrated, all of the local media outlets and many more national and international programs.
 She is the host of the Cat Chat Show, a weekly, live interview with cat experts from around the world.